zoekrauss/zoekrauss.github.io/_pages/research.md

 I am working to write up this project and will have something to share soon!

-# Searching for shallow tremor in the Cascadia subduction zone using cabled OBS

-I am starting a project to analyze seismic time series from two cabled broadband OBS near the Cascadia subduction zone deformation front.

-# Investigating small repeating earthquakes at a mid-ocean ridge
+## Investigating small repeating earthquakes at the Endeavour Segment

 During my master's work, we noticed that many of the earthquakes at the Endeavour segment arrived as series of highly similar multiplets, hinting at tantalizing evidence of repeating earthquakes!